dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 where they want to make this a trilogy."
 But that's better than tacking on a self-contained sequel.
 Either way, the premise of subsequent work has changed the work itself.
 How does one construct a story without planning on the sequel?
+Sometimes, it's best to travel hundreds of years in the past and explore some stories from a little known part of the mythology for the original work.

-There is another way, which embodies a kind of formlessness, and this is by constructing a story, adding in enough extraneous, unresolved material to leave openings for connected works.
+Another better way, which embodies a kind of formlessness, is to construct a story, adding in enough extraneous, unresolved material to leave openings for connected works.
 Done in the right way, this is a technique that can add to the complexity of the original work and the work should feel both homogenous and heterogenous.
 Think of one of those automatic, contextual photoshop brushes.
 How does it work?
 It checks the surrounding area and fills in the pixes so nothing stands out too much.
 This technique is a bit similar.
 And when you mixin enough extraneous heterogenous detail into your story, it feels natural.
 And when that's not there, it feels constricted, just barebones plot.

-Sometimes, it's best to travel hundreds of years in the past and explore some stories from a little known part of the mythology for the original work.

 Sequels can change the meaning of the first work.
 It'd be hard for *Star Wars Episode VII* to have quite the same effect as on someone